pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 ## How should a product be packaged?

+1. A simple ASCII tree documenting the expected directory structure would be helpful.
 1. The following is very hard to understand:
   > Note that the `reference: .snapshots key-value pair` in the `property_inputs` section of the `redis_snapshotting_collection` references [9a], a global `property_blueprints` section.
 This `property_blueprints` section describes the global `.snapshots` collection property, and not the `property_blueprints` on a `job_type`.
 1. Regarding `static_ip` / `dynamic_ip` => we should stop having two booleans for one (they are not on sale)